ILEPS International Week Prague

 ILEPS International Week in Prague was not only about projects, work and studying but also included some touristic part.
 We had in plan two walking tours guided by our Erasmus students from Poland.
-On Wednesday afternoon April 26th, we started with first tour about communism architecture.
+We started with first tour about communism architecture.
 Our meeting point was at Namesti Republiky (marked with purple) next to Palladium shopping center and then we took a tram to the other side of the river (continuing with purple).

 We left the tram at first stop after crossing the bridge and walked to Letenske Sady (pink on the map).
 At the beginning, our guide – Paulina, started with small introduction to give us a little bit of history of Czechoslowakia under communist regime.